Forest School at Endeavour

 - Rich supply of resources and materials for use in other curriculum areas

-- Opportunities to involve parents and wider community
+- Opportunities to involve parents and the wider community

 - Chance for staff to observe students in a different setting